The3DP/NumberGuess.github.io/README.md

 - The3DP
 ##
-This repository will near completion by Saturday.
+This repository is fully (100%) complete.